-China's Singles Day – and the American version, Black Friday (or maybe more accurately, Cyber Monday) – each last just 24 hours, but the environmental impact of such shopping extravaganzas persist for years, according to reports.
+Amazon Prime Day, China's Singles' Day, Black Friday (or maybe more accurately, Cyber Monday), – each last just 24 hours, but the environmental impact of such shopping extravaganzas persist for years, according to reports.

-Couriers and delivery firms handled more than one billion packages during this year’s Singles Day, up 35% from last year; Alibaba's logistics arm, Cainiao, alone will deliver 657 million packages.
+Couriers and delivery firms expected to handle more than one billion packages during 2016’s Singles' Day, up 35% from 2015; Alibaba's logistics arm, Cainiao, alone will deliver 657 million packages.
 U.S. sales and their corresponding shipping commitments are not expected to lag too far behind – relatively, and the same can be said for the carbon footprint associated with such shopping.

 The e-commerce aspect of these massive shopping days – as distinct from the practice of traditional brick-and-mortar retail – seems to give way to more environmentally sound practices.
 This is something Amazon happily (and very biasedly) touts on its own website: "Online shopping is inherently more environmentally friendly than traditional retailing.
 The efficiencies of online shopping result in a greener shopping experience than traditional retailing."
 But is that entirely accurate?